Skip to main content

 It can be combined with any other extension of the Signal Store.

-If you use withRedux, you will probably need to refactor your store when the official Redux extension is released.
+If you use withRedux, you should transition to using the official @ngrx/signals/events features.

 There is also a Redux Connector available, which is a separate package and has a dependency to @ngrx/store.